-Let’s now get an overview of what you can do with Tag Groups Premium and where to find it in the documentation.
+This is an overview of what you can do with the Tag Groups Pro plugin and where to find it in the documentation.

 Many features can be activated, deactivated and configured in the Settings.
 Here you find also a Troubleshooting section with a First Aid tab.
 Several buttons help you solve common issues automatically, for example by rebuilding a cache or processing data.